 Changes in agricultural production reflecting both population declines in the early period of Hispanic colonisation and, more recently, rural drift.
 The riverbanks are dominated by riparian scrub and small alders with stands of Eucalypts.
 Above the uneven flood plain valley sides are dominated by arid scrub, with polylepis groves clinging to the sheltered watershed slopes.
 This site displays a fauna and flora typical of the high temperate habitats.
 Chiguanco Thrush, House Wren and Hooded Siskin remain.
 Cream-winged and White-winged Cinclodes, Striated Earthcreeper, Peruvian Sierra Finch, Plumbeous Sierra Finch, Band-tailed and Plain-coloured Seedeaters, and Black-throated Flowerpiercer are common here.

-High above the settlement of Tomas there are areas of bofedales and polylepis groves which support populations of several rare and endangered species.
+High above the settlements of Tomas and Huancachi there are areas of bofedales and polylepis groves which support populations of several rare and endangered species.
 Bofedales here are considered possible sites for the critically endangered White-bellied Cinclodes (Cinclodes palliatus).
 In these areas the critically endangered White-bellied Cinclodes may occur, along with Diademed Sandpiper-Plover (Phegornis mitchellii).
 These are both specialised species, whose presence is indicative of high environmental quality, as they are highly sensitive to water quality changes.

-Site T09B - the study site.
-(John Forrest)
+Site RT09B - the study site.
+(November 2019) (John Forrest)

-Site T09B - View upstream from the study site.
-(John Forrest)
+Site RT09B - View upstream from the study site.
+(November 2019) (John Forrest)